bdlm/errors/README.md

 )
 ```

 One of the most common frustrations with go error handling is the lack of exceptions in the language.
-You can use the `panic`/`recover` method to simulate the behavior but that's akward, clunky, requires many lines of code, and is hard to follow for many people.
-It is also very common handle an exception and run additional code or simply use an exception to inform higher-level code about internal behavior from deeper in the call stack.
+You can use the `panic`/`recover` method to simulate the behavior but that's akward, clunky, requires many lines of code, and is hard to follow.
+It is also very common practice to handle an exception and run additional code or simply use an exception to inform higher-level code about internal behavior from deeper in the call stack.

 As Pike says, errors are values, and when `panic`/`recover` isn't a reasonable solution you have to handle passing that information up the stack yourself.
 Which kind of sucks and leaves us with the `if err != nil` idiom which is fairly useless without a solid pattern behind it.